loomio/loomio-docs/policy/src/privacy/regulations/index.md

 # Privacy Regulations Reference

-*Last updated: December 4, 2020*
+*Last updated: October 21, 2021*

 The data privacy regulatory landscape is undergoing a lot of change.
 You probably have heard about the EU General Data Protection Regulation (GDPR) that went into effect on May 25, 2018.
 There are also other regulations in effect or in the works around the world.
 We’ve written up this reference document to put helpful information regarding our products and privacy regulations in one place.
 Please also view our full [Privacy policy](../index.md).

-If you have any questions, comments, or concerns about our [Privacy policy](../index.md), your data, or your rights with respect to your information, please email us at [privacy@basecamp.com](mailto:privacy@basecamp.com).
+If you have any questions, comments, or concerns about our [Privacy policy](../index.md), your data, or your rights with respect to your information, please email us at [contact@loomio.org](mailto:contact@loomio.org).

 ## European Union General Data Protection Regulation (GDPR)

-Basecamp is an American company and our data infrastructure is currently based in the US.
-That means if you are in another country in the world and you use our products, your data are transferred to the US.
-The EU has stronger privacy laws than the US and a core tenet of the GDPR is that if you transfer any personal data of EU residents out of the EU, you must protect it to the same level as guaranteed under EU law.
+Loomio is a New Zealand registered company, however our data infrastructure is located in the United States, European Union, Australia and New Zealand.
+That means your data is transferred to the country where the data infrastructure is resident.
+The EU has strong privacy laws and a core tenet of the GDPR is that if you transfer any personal data of EU residents out of the EU, you must protect it to the same level as guaranteed under EU law.
 There are two factors to this:

 1. The practices that businesses take handling personal data; and
 2. The laws of the countries where you transfer the EU personal data to

-### Practices we have at Basecamp
+### Practices we have at Loomio

 We are serious about treating our customers fairly.
-We have a [Customer Bill of Rights](https://basecamp.com/rights) and five of the eight rights are about your control of your data, your right to privacy, and the security measures we put in place to protect your data.
-These rights apply to all of our customers, regardless of where you are in the world.
+We respect your privacy and will never sell your data to third parties, nor put advertising into Loomio.
+You have control of your data and right to privacy.
+The security measures we put in place are to protect your personal data.
+These principles apply to all of our customers, regardless of where you are in the world.

-We’re able to offer this Customer Bill of Rights because of the choices we make as a business.
-Please do read our [Privacy Policy](../index.md) and our [Security Overview](../../security/index.md) in full.
+Please read our [Privacy Policy](../index.md) and our [Security Overview](../../security/index.md) in full.
 Some highlights:

 * We never have and never will sell customer data.
 * We don’t run ads for other services in our products.
 * We limit the data we collect: if we don’t need it, we don’t ask for it.
 * We limit the permissions our apps request on your devices.
 * We put a lot of security measures into place including in-transit encryption, encryption at-rest, and requiring employees and contractors to sign non-disclosure agreements.
-* When you email us at [privacy@basecamp.com](mailto:privacy@basecamp.com), someone from our Privacy Working Group will get back to you.
+* When you email us at [contact@loomio.org](mailto:contact@loomio.org), someone from our team will get back to you.
 You are always speaking with a human!
 No bots.

 We do work with sub-processors.
-We've listed links to our current sub-processors at the end of this page.
-With each vendor, we assess their commitment to privacy and we sign a data processing addendum with them that include the controller-processor [Standard Contractual Clauses](https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc_en).
+You can see a list of current sub-processors at [Loomio Subprocessors](../loomio-subprocessors/index.md) and [Company Processors](../company-processors/index.md).
+With each vendor, we assess their commitment to privacy and ensure they have GDPR-compliant data processing agreements in place that include the controller-processor [Standard Contractual Clauses](https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc_en).

-Last but not least, we know privacy regulations are constantly evolving.
-We root for stronger consumer privacy laws!
-Several Basecampers are members of the [International Agency of Privacy Professionals](http://iapp.org/) and use IAPP resources alongside legal counsel to stay aware of relevant changes in the regulatory landscape.

 ### Relevant US laws
 The US does not have a national consumer privacy law akin to GDPR.
 We’d love to see one put in place and until then, shout out to California for leading with the California Consumer Privacy Act ("CCPA" — more information following this GDPR section) and our spiritual home state of Illinois for its Biometric Information Privacy Act.